 Many companies now use customer surveys to accumulate data and learn more about what people want.
 If you're using this tool in your own business, do you feel that you're really getting the most out of your surveys?
 After all, getting data is only the first step in making improvements.
 You then need to analyze and interpret it.
-Let's look at some tips for analyzing customer survey data so you can use it for your benefit.
+Let's look at some tips for analyzing customer survey data so you can use them for your benefit.

-Comments vs Quantifiable Responses
+- Understanding Comments vs Quantifiable Responses

 The first key to getting helpful feedback from surveys is to ask the right questions.
 It's fine to ask general questions, such as "How satisfied were you with your purchase?"
 However, it's more important to drill down to specifics.
 You want to know exactly what customers liked and didn't like.